 9. Gene Cockrell's Yard

 What do aliens, mythical creatures, Jesus and a Dallas Cowboy cheerleader have in common?
 They all reside in Gene Cockrell's yard.
 After retiring from the highway department, Gene began applying his steel and stucco skills to create art.
 Sitting in his Canadian, TX, yard are more than 20 figures, including the aforementioned cheerleader who used to be in the nude until he gave in to the flak from his wife.
 Gene creates what comes to his mind, and sometimes that turns out to be an Indian angel.
 While not in his yard, his most well-known work is a 50-foot-long, 17-foot-tall dinosaur that sits atop a hill near the highway.
 Aud, as the dino is known, is a local landmark and serves as a pitchman for travelers to exit the highway and take in the rest of Gene's wild and wacky creations.

 10. Farnham Fantasy Farm

 You knew West Virginia had to be on the list somewhere.
 The Mountain State practically invented yard art.
 Only most of us called them junk cars on blocks in the front yard.
-But a family in Unger, WV is redeeming the state's reputation by offering American's a yard art display worth the twisty drive into Appalachia.
+But a family in Unger, WV, is redeeming the state's reputation by offering Americans a yard art display worth the twisty drive into Appalachia.

 A trip to the Unger farm is more like a visit to the land of giants.
 Fans of muffler men will get their fill while gazing upon this collection of colossi.
-An actual muffler man from an out of business Midas shop heads the collection.
-A Uniroyal Gal (a female muffler man), giant beach dude, a Santa Claus and a hamburger hoisting hombre, all near or exceeding 20 feet tall, loiter in the Farnham's yard, awaiting the next member of their titanic clan to arrive.
+An actual muffler man from an out-of-business Midas shop heads the collection.
+A Uniroyal Gal (a female muffler man), a giant beach dude, a Santa Claus and a hamburger hoisting hombre, all near or exceeding 20 feet tall, loiter in the Farnham's yard, awaiting the next member of their titanic clan to arrive.